-To add information to a message in your mailbox, enter the (\mathbf{e}) dit subcommand or the (\mathbf{v}) isual subcommand, followed by the message number.
-At the mailbox prompt, you can use either the \mathbf{e} subcommand or the \mathbf{v} subcommand in the ways shown in the following examples:
+To add information to a message in your mailbox, type the (e) dit subcommand or the (v) isual subcommand, followed by the message number.
+At the mailbox prompt, you can use either the e subcommand or the v subcommand in the ways shown in the following examples:

-- e 13 To add a note to message 13 using the e editor (or whatever editor is defined in the .mailrc file). - v 15 To add a note to message 15 using the vi editor (or whatever editor is defined in the .mailrc file).
+- e 13 To add a note to message 13 using the e editor (or whatever editor is defined in the .mailrc file). - To add a note to message 15 using the vi editor (or whatever editor is defined in the .mailrc file). v 15